Using Mathematica for Quantum Mechanics: A Student's Manual: several particles in one dimension: interactions

 \subsubsection{exercises}

-\begin{questions} \item Consider two particles in an infinite square well, interacting via the truncated Coulomb potential of \autoref{eq:truncatedCoulomb}.
-Calculate the expectation value of the inter-particle distance, $\avg{x_1-x_2}$, and its variance, $\avg{(x_1-x_2)^2}-\avg{x_1-x_2}^2$, in the ground state as a function of the Coulomb interaction strength (attractive and repulsive). \emph{Hint:} set $\Delta=a/(n\si{max}+1)$ in \autoref{eq:truncatedCoulomb}. \end{questions}
+\begin{questions} \item Consider two indistinguishable bosons in an infinite square well, interacting via the truncated Coulomb potential of \autoref{eq:truncatedCoulomb}.
+Calculate the expectation value of the inter-particle distance, $\avg{x_1-x_2}$, and its variance, $\avg{(x_1-x_2)^2}-\avg{x_1-x_2}^2$, in the ground state as a function of the Coulomb interaction strength (attractive and repulsive). \emph{Hint:} set $\delta=\Delta=a/(n\ix{max}+1)$ in \autoref{eq:truncatedCoulomb}. \pagenote[\ref{Q:Coulomb}]{We solve this problem with the code of \autoref{sec:contactinteraction}, in the same way as \ref{Q:distance}.
+The interaction potential is, according to \autoref{eq:truncatedCoulomb}, \begin{mathematica} ¤protect¤mathin¤ With[{¤mmdelta=¤mmDelta}, ¤protect¤mathnl¤ ¤ ¤ Q[x_]¤ =¤ Piecewise[{{1/Abs[x],Abs[x]>¤mmdelta},¤ {1/¤mmdelta,Abs[x]<=¤mmdelta}}];] \end{mathematica} and the interaction Hamiltonian $\Ham\ix{int}\approx \kappa/\abs{x}$ is approximately \begin{mathematica} ¤protect¤mathin¤ HintP¤ =¤ SparseArray[{j1_,j1_,j2_,j2_}¤ :>¤ Q[xgrid[[j1]]-xgrid[[j2]]], ¤protect¤mathnl¤ ¤ ¤ {nmax,nmax,nmax,nmax}]¤ //ArrayFlatten; \end{mathematica} With these definitions, the energy levels are (with \mm{a=m=\mmhbar=1})